nunit/docs/docs/articles/vs-test-adapter/Index.md

 The adapter is delivered as a nuget package to be installed into all test projects.

 > [!NOTE]
 > Up to version 3.17 there is also a VSIX extension version, which was used earlier for Visual Studio up to version 2019.
-The support for this has been deprecated, and the existing VSIX version do not work for VS 2022.
+The support for this has been deprecated, and the existing VSIX version does not work for VS 2022.
 The recommendation is to avoid this altogether and use the nuget version.
 > It is not possible to run NUnit 2.x tests using this adapter.
 Use the original adapter for that purpose.
 If you need to work with projects using NUnit 2.x and other projects using NUnit 3, you may install both versions of the adapter.